3 Cut Flower Garden Layout Ideas (Plus Tips To Plan Your Own Design)

 Cutting garden layout for a companion-planted vegetable garden

-If you’ve only ever grown vegetables in your garden, but you want to explore growing cut flowers for yourself, then this is the layout for you (and my personal favorite).
+If you’ve only ever grown vegetables but you want to explore growing cut flowers for yourself, then this is the layout for you (and my personal favorite).

-I love mixing flowers and vegetables for the best use of space, increasing the number of pollinators and beneficial insects I see in the garden.
-The ability to not only grow food in my garden but also beauty is another big win.
+I love mixing flowers and vegetables in a raised garden bed for the best use of space, increasing the number of pollinators and beneficial insects I see in the garden.
+The ability to grow beauty alongside food is another big win.

-This sample layout shows how to build a flower bed within your vegetable garden, with all the flowers planted in one area.
+This sample layout shows how to build a flower bed within your vegetable garden instead of in a separate cutting garden.

 Bright orange and yellow flowers perk up the garden, and the petals can be used in salads or homemade salves and balms.